Classical Everest Base Camp Trek

 Day 10: Trek to Lobuche (4,910 m) – 5 hours

-Breakfast, lunch, and dinner included.
+Breakfast, lunch, and dinner are included.

-Day 11: Trek to Everest Base Camp (5,365 m) and then back to Gorak Shep (5,180 m) – 8 hours
+Day 11: Trek to Everest Base Camp (5,365 m) and then back to Gorakshep (5,180 m) – 8 hours

-Breakfast, lunch, and dinner included.
+Breakfast, lunch, and dinner are included.

-Day 12: Morning Hike Up to Kala Patthar (5,555 m) & Descend to Pheriche (4,200 m) – 7 hours
+Day 12: Kala Patthar Hike (5,555 m) & Back to Pheriche (4,200 m) – 7 hours

-Breakfast, lunch, and dinner included.
+Breakfast, lunch, and dinner are included.

 Day 13: Trek to Namche Bazaar (3,441 m) – 7 hours

-Breakfast, lunch, and dinner included.
+Breakfast, lunch, and dinner are included.

 Day 14: Trek to Lukla (2,804 m) – 6 hours

-Breakfast, lunch, and dinner included.
+Breakfast, lunch, and dinner are included.

 Day 15: Trek to Khari Khola (2,020 m) – 6 hrs

-Breakfast, lunch, and dinner included.
+Breakfast, lunch, and dinner are included.

 Day 16: Trek to Nunthala (2,440 m) – 7 hrs

-Breakfast, lunch, and dinner included.
+Breakfast, lunch, and dinner are included.

 Day 17: Drive to Kathmandu (1,400 m) – 13 hrs

-Breakfast and lunch included.
+Breakfast and lunch are included.

-Day 18: Transfer to the International Airport for your Final Departure
+Day 18: Final Departure

 Breakfast included.

-- Airport pickups and drops by private vehicle
+• Airport pickups and drops by private vehicle

-- 3-star category hotel in Kathmandu with breakfast
+• 3-star category hotel in Kathmandu with breakfast

-- Teahouse accommodation including Breakfast, Lunch, and Dinner during the trek
+• Teahouse accommodation including Breakfast, Lunch, and Dinner during the trek

-- Farewell dinner at the end of the trip
+• Farewell dinner at the end of the trip

-- Transportation by Private Jeep from Kathmandu to Salleri to Nunthala to Kathmandu.
+• Transportation by Private Jeep from Kathmandu to Salleri to Nunthala to Kathmandu.

-- City tour in Kathmandu by private vehicle
+• City tour in Kathmandu by private vehicle

-- An experienced, English-speaking and government-licensed trekking guide.
+• An experienced, English-speaking, and government-licensed trekking guide.

-- Porter service (2 trekkers: 1 porter)
+• Porter service (2 trekkers: 1 porter)

-- Staff costs including their salary, insurance, equipment, food, and accommodation
+• Staff costs including their salary, insurance, equipment, food, and accommodation

-- All necessary paperwork and trekking permits (National Park Permit, TIMS)
+• All necessary paperwork and trekking permits (National Park Permit, TIMS)

-- Medical kit (carried by your trek leader)
+• Medical kit (carried by your trek leader)

-- All government and local taxes
+• All government and local taxes

 Cost Excluded